ExitValue.ai

 Resin and material cost exposure is the operational risk buyers scrutinize most.
 Businesses without pass-through clauses or with significant lag in price adjustments face margin volatility that compresses the multiple.
 Strong contractual pass-through mechanisms add real value.

 Customer concentration matters.
-Any single customer above 25% of revenue raises buyer concern; above 40% triggers a 1-2x EBITDA discount.
+Any single customer above 25% of revenue raises buyer concern; above 40% triggers a platform-tier earnings multiples discount.
 Diversifying customer base and end-markets before sale materially improves outcomes.

 Capex intensity and equipment age drag multiples down.
 Extrusion lines, printing presses, and converting equipment have 15-25 year useful lives but require $1-3M+ in maintenance capex annually.
 Buyers calculate free cash flow after capex and adjust pricing if the equipment base needs near-term replacement.